 Kong Tsung-gan

-Brace yourselves for another “slightly strange” (yeah… thanks Noreen 🤣) episode of my Mental Ideas strand of RTHK‘s 123 Show!
+Brace yourselves for another “slightly strange” (yeah… thanks Noreen 🤣) episode of my Mental Ideas podcast on RTHK‘s 123 Show!
 This week my guest is the inspirational Christina Yung!
 She banks.
 She cares for her Mum.
 She writes books and takes magical photographs of Hong Kong old shops.
 She’s in tears twice during the interview and has the most infectious raucous laugh I’ve ever had the pleasure of developing tinnitus from!

 On next week’s episode of Mental Ideas veterans Mat Ricardo and Dan Davies return and recount their most memorable experiences with internet trolls in Trolls Anonymous.
-Only Dan has another word for them… and he uses it a lot…
+Only Dan has another word for them – and he uses it a lot…

 The Depressed Banker - Mental Ideas Podcast